Reusable pads for periods are skyrocketing in popularity.

 Yes.
-Cleaning reusable pads properly will mean that they’re perfectly hygienic for re-use.
+Cleaning reusable pads properly means they’re perfectly hygienic for re-use.
 This follows the same principle as washing anything that has close contact with the body.
-We wash underwear, clothes, socks and other fabric items such as handkerchiefs, so why not period pads?
+For example, we wash underwear, clothes, socks and other fabric items such as handkerchiefs, so why not period pads?

 To learn how to properly wash period pads, head here.

 How Do I Stop My Reusable Pads from Smelling?

 If you’ve followed the correct procedure for washing and drying your reusable pads, then they should not smell.
 If you have problems with your reusable pads smelling, try soaking them for longer in cold water mixed with tea tree oil, baking soda or a small quantity of hydrogen peroxide before putting them in the washing machine.